CHTChanathip/data_science_bootcamp_8/README.md

 # data_science_bootcamp_8
-My data portfoliofor data analyst role
+My data portfolio for data analyst role

 ## what did I learn  from this bootcamp